 If owner builders want to sell their new home, there are conditions they should be aware of and requirements they’ll need to fulfil.

-First and foremost: after obtaining an occupancy permit, owner builders must occupy their new home themselves for at least one year.
-They cannot sell or rent the new home during that one-year period, either.
+After getting an occupancy permit, owner builders must occupy their new home themselves for at least one year.

-If owner builders built their home under a BC Housing Owner Builder Authorization — in other words, after November 19, 2007 — they must give any prospective buyers a BC Housing Owner Builder Disclosure Notice within the first 10 years after occupancy.
-They must supply this notice before they can enter into a purchase and sale agreement for their home.
+If you constructed a home under an Owner Builder Authorization, you must give any prospective buyers an Owner Builder Disclosure Notice within the first 10 years after occupancy.
+You must supply this notice before you can enter into a purchase and sale agreement for your home.

-This Notice informs buyers whether the home was built under an Owner Builder Authorization, when the 10-year period started and if there is a voluntary policy of home warranty insurance in place.
+The notice informs buyers whether the home was built under an Owner Builder Authorization, when the 10-year period started, and if there is a voluntary policy of home warranty insurance in place.

-Owner builders must advise BC Housing’s Licensing & Consumer Services Branch of their initial occupancy date.
-We won’t release the Notice until we have verified the one-year occupancy requirement.
+Owner builders must advise our Licensing & Consumer Services branch of their initial occupancy date.
+We won’t release the disclosure notice until we have verified the one-year occupancy requirement.

 Any subsequent owners must also provide the Owner Builder Disclosure Notice if they sell the home to another buyer within the 10-year period.

 To request an Owner Builder Disclosure Notice, log into your owner builder account and select this option from the menu.

 Our regulatory bulletin, Buying or Selling an Owner-Built Home, explains in greater detail:

 - The occupancy and disclosure requirements for owner-built homes